 - Brass Instrument: Harmonica

 Although music therapy can help ease the symptoms in those experiencing respiratory illness, it cannot address the disease itself.
-Yet within the field of stem cell therapy and stem cell research, treatments are available that not only work to reduce pulmonary inflammation and address symptoms, but promote healing within the lungs themselves.
+Yet within the field of cellular therapy and cellular research, treatments are available that not only work to reduce pulmonary inflammation and address symptoms, but promote healing within the lungs themselves.

 Got a favorite song you plan to listen to?
 We want to hear from you.
 Share your thoughts and comments on Treating COPD with Music below.